PROJECT · TOK0 / FIELD COMPRESSION UNIT

 tok0 rules test ./rule.toml fixture.txt

-When TOML is not enough
+When TOML isn’t enough

 • Multi-pass parsing (apply rule A, then re-process with rule B based on what survived).